-It’s a new feature that launched alongside the RTX 3000 series graphics card in September, 2020.
-While it’s a proprietary technology and, much like DLSS and RTX, requires you to run a GeForce GPU, you don’t need the best graphics card to benefit from it.
+Nvidia Reflex is a proprietary technology and, much like DLSS and RTX, requires you to run a GeForce GPU.
+However, you don’t need the best graphics card to benefit from it.
 Reflex should improve latency on anything from the GTX 900 series onwards, although higher-end cards like the RTX 3080 /will/ see better performance.

 This list of support games keeps on growing, too, and it’s not just new titles that are getting the Reflex treatment, so don’t lose hope if your favourite FPS isn’t included yet.

-There’s currently a CS:GO-shaped hole in the roster, but with the latest additions being Overwatch and Rainbow Six Siege, there’s plenty of room to pick up on this in the near future.
+There’s currently a CS:GO-shaped hole in the roster, but with the latest additions being Deathloop, Call of Duty: Vanguard, and Ghostrunner, there’s plenty of room to pick up on this in the near future.
 We asked Nvidia if and when we can expect Valve’s shooter to get Reflex, but there’s no sign just yet.